 materials & processing

-each card is approximately 3.5”x5”, the minimum required for using postcard postage rates. attribution details (the title of the original artwork, date, & artist’s name) are available on inktopaperpress.com, & a link to the source site & source image are included. the back of the cards are ink-stamped with only the inktopaperpress url.
+each card is approximately 3.5”x5”, the minimum required for using postcard postage rates. attribution details (the title of the original artwork, date, & artist’s name) are available on inktopaperpress.com. the back of the cards carry only the copyright symbol and the inktopaperpress url.

 ordering & prices